JiarongGu/redux-sink/examples/custom-decorators.md

 ## @throttle

-use throttle function from lodash.
+use the throttle function from lodash.

 ```javascript
 import _throttle from 'lodash/throttle';